justapotato213/Jump-of-Fate/README.md

   - This is simply stored as a JSON format.
 - There are two scenes, MainMenu and SampleScene, where the MainMenu is the beginning menu, and SampleScene is the main game itself.
 ### Level Generator
+- imageGenerator.py is the Python file used to generate the levels
+  - Note: In order to run this file, you will need to have the PILLOW library installed in Python.
+Installation instructions can be found here: https://pillow.readthedocs.io/en/stable/installation.html
+  - It works by randomly combining the slices (images) horizontally and adds the start and the end to each level.